 It is timely to consider whether similar forces will be unleashed by the water and sewerage market opening, leading to further convergence and restructuring of the utilities markets and the emergence of multi-utility players.
 These could include established energy companies partnering with water specialists, water companies partnering with energy companies and the entry of specialist niche players and large customer centric brands such as Virgin, BT, Tesco, and Sky into the market.
 This prospect is of critical importance for existing and new water retailers, but also for retailers in other utilities considering entry into the water market, or defending themselves against potential moves by water players into the energy market.
 The implications of an emergence of a multi-utility market will be just as profound for other market actors, policy makers and regulators.

-To read our thought leadership paper please complete the form below*:
+To read our thought leadership paper please click the link below*: